-The Prize is awarded to those who bring the most impactful inspiration about ecovillages/ecovillage lifestyles into a broad audience, in the following categories:
+The prize is awarded to projects bringing the most impactful inspiration about ecovillages/ecovillage lifestyles to a broad audience.

 CRITERIA FOR SELECTION OF PROJECTS & SOLUTIONS

 - Appeal to a wider audience

 - Capacity to report both visually and verbally to a high quality

 - Alignment to and inspiration to developments in GEN

 - Close link to GEN (GEN member if applicable in your region) and GEN’s work

 - References, ideally from within the GEN network

 - An update profile in GEN’s database.